Ahsan728/AcqSys/README.md

 ## Firmware Design
 - ADS131MO8 Library

+We have started the firmware development from the [ADS131MO8 library](https://github.com/joshbrew/ADS131M08_Arduino) developed by Joshua Brewster.

 - Generating Fast Clock for ADC
 - SAMD21 Turbo PWM

+[SAMD21 Turbo PWM Library](https://github.com/ocrdu/Arduino_SAMD21_turbo_PWM), developed by Oscar den Uijl has been utilised to provide the 2MHz clock signal to the ADC.

 - Making Register Table
 - Arduino IoT Cloud Setup
 - Reading Data from IoT cloud with Matlab